THYROID / IODINE TEST

 Iodine deficiency is becoming widespread, so too are thyroid problems.

 NOTE: It is important to look after your thyroid.
 Iodine, selenium, vitamin D3, vitamin C and tyrosine are vital.
+Personally I mix my drops with the Adrenal Fatigue Cocktail and take selenium and tyrosine.

 The Iodine Protocol is vital - see Stop The Thyroid Madness.